 - Dockweiler State Beach isn’t as pretty as the others, but it has it’s own coastal community and is partially under the LAX flightpath, so you can watch airplanes liftoff over the ocean.
 Also, bonfires are allowed here.

-- Redondo and Hermosa Beach are just like Manhattan, but without the endless beach volleyball courts.
-Hermosa Beach even has its own beachside boardwalk.
+- Redondo and Hermosa Beach are like Manhattan, but without the endless beach volleyball courts.
+Hermosa Beach also has its own beachside boardwalk.

 - Long Beach’s beaches are also beautiful (and they have a dog beach), although the ocean view is hindered by the port, the breakwater, and the oil refineries (disguised as islands) in the area.

-Long Beach’s beaches are a short walk from the Blue line southern terminus, while the Expo line ends near Venice and Santa Monica.
+Long Beach’s beaches are a short walk from the Blue line’s southern loop, while the Expo line ends near Venice and Santa Monica.
 Santa Monica and Venice are walking distance from each other, so consider doing them on the same day.
 As for the rest of these beaches, you’ll most likely be driving to them.
-Or you can take the Ballona Creek Bike Path, which connects Dockweiler, Manhattan, Hermosa, and Redondo beaches to the Expo Line in Culver City.
-If you do drive, prepare to pay for parking (bring lots of coins for meters at Manhattan and you’re going to have to hunt for a spot in Malibu), but at least the beaches themselves are free.
+Or you can take the Ballona Creek Bike Path, which connects Dockweiler, Manhattan, Hermosa, and Redondo beaches to the Expo Line near Culver City.
+If you do drive, prepare to pay for parking, but at least the beaches themselves are free.